A guide to Grin (GRIN) and where to buy it

 Step-by-step guide to buying GRIN

 At the time of writing, you can only buy GRIN with bitcoin (BTC), Ether (ETH) or Tether (USDT).
-You cannot yet buy it directly with fiat currency such as USD or CAD.
+You cannot yet buy it directly with fiat currency such as USD.

 How to sell GRIN